Jump to:

 A smoked leg of lamb is cooked medium-rare when the internal temperature registers just over 135 F.

 At higher than 145 F it gets into medium territory and will begin to slowly dry out.
-Once the lamb reaches the appropriate internal temperature remove it from the smoker, place it on a cutting board and let it rest for about 10 minutes.
+Once the lamb reaches the appropriate internal temp remove it from the smoker, place it on a cutting board and let it rest for about 10 minutes.

 - Once the meat has rested carve it and serve immediately while it is still warm and juicy.